michaelvl/oidc-oauth2-workshop/README.md

 > ![Step 3](images/client-step3.png)

-The client supports reading the OIDC `userinfo` data from the IdP:
+The client supports reading the OIDC `userinfo` data from the IdP.
+The IdP will return additional information about the user if the access token includes the `profile` scope:

 > ![Step 4 userinfo](images/client-step4.png)